-Additional Parties Frequently Responsible for Construction Site Injuries
+Additional Parties Frequently Responsible For Construction Site Injuries

 Workers’ compensation protections only apply to the claimant’s W-2 employer.
 They do not prevent injured construction workers from suing negligent non-employers such as building owners, general contractors, product manufacturers, and subcontractors.
 Contracted (1099) skilled workers might also sue for damages.
-Under vicarious liability principles, employers are liable for their employees’ negligence.
+Under vicarious liabilityprinciples, employers are liable for their employees’ negligence.

 Likewise, building owners must make their premises reasonably safe for workers or face premises liability lawsuits.
 Because San Antonio construction sites commonly involve independent building owners and multiple subcontractors, injured workers might demand immediate workers’ compensation benefits and sue other negligent parties for additional damages.
-The knowledgeable construction accident lawyers at the Wyatt Law Firm may help disabled workers obtain critical medical benefits and sue negligent building owners/subcontractors for pain and suffering.
+The knowledgeable construction accident lawyers at the Wyatt Law Firm may help disabled workers obtain critical medical benefits and sue negligent building owners and subcontractors for pain and suffering.

-Disabling Injuries Resulting from Building Site & Safety Negligence
+Disabling Injuries Resulting From Building Site & Safety Negligence

 Skilled laborers have physically demanding jobs.
 From spending their days using power tools to lifting heavy materials, most construction site injuries result in short or long-term disabilities.
 A broken ankle might not prevent professional engineers from certifying blueprints, but it would completely disable painters.

 Construction site injuries frequently result in the following unique and serious conditions: